The Pro-Approved Guide To Taking Care Of Your Tattoos

-Ask any tattoo artist and they'll tell you this: Getting a tattoo is the easy part, but taking care of it is where the real work begins.
-Once the needle lifts off your skin, the ink settles, and that numbing tingle fades, it's time to take your new baby home and, well, baby it.
+Ask any tattoo artist and they'll tell you this: Getting inked is the easy part, but taking care of it is where the real work begins.
+Once the needle lifts off your skin, the ink settles, and it's time to take your new baby home and, well, baby it with proper aftercare products.

 A lot like piercings, your tattoo requires its own aftercare routine.
 But if you're a total amateur at tattoos — or you've just been winging it — you need to know exactly what products to buy to help it heal.
 Normally, if you've done your due diligence and found a trusted artist, they'll give you a list of instructions to make sure all that hard work and money don't go to waste.
 It's not complicated; it just requires things like fragrance-free cleansers (this is important), gentle lotions, and thick salves for fresh ink to avoid fading and infection.